Erich von Däniken: Pyramid of Cheops

-Von Däniken also claims that Egyptians built perfect pyramids from the beginning, but numerous pyramid precursors survive, showing the errors made and corrected by Egyptian architects while they were perfecting the technique.
+Däniken also claims that Egyptians built perfect pyramids from the beginning, but numerous pyramid precursors survive, showing the errors made and corrected by Egyptian architects while they were perfecting the technique.
 These include simple mastabas, the Step Pyramid of Djoser, and the so-called Bent Pyramid.

 In his book, he says that there is no evidence of Egyptian workers at the pyramid site; however, archaeologists have found evidence of buildings where workers would have lived, with bakeries and sewer systems.
 There are also tombs of workers, with some of the skeletons showing evidence of having received medical care.
 This may indicate the workers were well taken care of, which suggests they were Egyptian.

-Von Däniken states that the Great Pyramid is located on the Median line dividing the continents, and that the Egyptians could not have aligned the edges so perfectly to true north without advanced technology that only aliens could give them.
+Däniken states that the Great Pyramid is located on the Median line dividing the continents, and that the Egyptians could not have aligned the edges so perfectly to true north without advanced technology that only aliens could give them.
 Egyptian builders, however, knew of simple methods to find north via star observation.
 Egyptologists have found artifacts and drawings of an object called a merkhet, which enabled the ancient Egyptians to find true north using the North Star and other stars aligned with the merkhet.
 The ancient Egyptian astronomers and, possibly, farmers spent much time studying the stars in order to accurately track the agricultural seasons.

 Sarcophagus of Palenque

-Von Däniken claimed that the Sarcophagus of Palenque depicted a spaceman sitting on a rocket-powered spaceship, wearing a spacesuit.
+Däniken claimed that the Sarcophagus of Palenque depicted a spaceman sitting on a rocket-powered spaceship, wearing a spacesuit.
 However, archaeologists see nothing special about the figure, a dead Maya monarch (K'inich Janaab' Pakal) wearing traditional Maya hairstyle and jewellery, surrounded by Maya symbols that can be observed in other Maya drawings.
 The right hand is not handling any rocket controls, but simply making a traditional Maya gesture that other figures in the sides of the lid also make, and is not holding anything.
 The rocket shape is actually two serpents joining their heads at the bottom, with the rocket "flames" being the beards of the serpents.
 The rocket motor under the figure is the face of a monster, symbol of the underworld.
 (In Chariots of the Gods?
 Von Däniken also incorrectly states the sculpture to be from Copán, rather than Palenque.)